-From walking in the tomb of a master of Persian poetry and literature to discovering history in the great Achaemenid fallen empire, all of these are some of the things you can do in Shiraz.
+From walking in the tomb of a master of Persian poetry and literature to discovering history in the great Achaemenid fallen empire, these are some of the things you can do in Shiraz.
 For over 2000 years, Shiraz is known as the center of the Persian or Achaemenid empire.
 The most important city in the medieval Islamic world and the capital of the Zand dynasty (AD 1747-79) and arguably one of the important cities in the history of Iran.
 For these reasons, this city is one of the most important tourist destinations in Iran.

 You won’t have trouble finding things to do in Shiraz.
 Wander its streets, get lost in its gardens, barter at the bazaar, admire stunning mosques, or try the rich tastes of Iranian drinks.
 Whatever interest you have, Shiraz has something for you.
 Whether you’re a history buff, into poetry, art, or nature, Shiraz has something to offer for everyone.
-To experience Persian history more fully before Islam you’ll need to visit Persepolis where you can immerse yourself in the brilliant civilization of the Achaemenian empire.
+To experience Persian history more fully before Islam you’ll need to visit Persepolis where you can immerse in the brilliant civilization of the Achaemenian empire.

 A glorious city-palace complex designed to showcase the wealth and power of the Persian Empire.
-Its existence has been documented over 2,500 years BC!
+Its existence has been documented for over 2,500 years BC!

 The beauties of Shiraz are not limited to the outside of the city.
-The city of Shiraz, as the capital of the Zand dynasty and the most important tourist destination in Iran, amazes you so much with its beauties that you will not feel the passage of time.
+The city of Shiraz, the capital of the Zand dynasty and the most important tourist destination in Iran, amazes you so much with its beauty that you will not feel the passage of time.
 You can visit during any season due to its mild climate, but if you want to experience all that Shiraz is famous for, travel in spring.
 You’ll get the pleasure of enjoying the strong smell of jasmine in the air, nightingales, and orange blossom tea.

 The Pink Mosque is one of the best things to do in Shiraz, but take our advice and make sure you get there before it opens to beat the crowds!

 The largest collection of Achaemenid Royal palaces, which included several palaces - the harem - and ceremonial rooms.
-King Darius the Great ordered to built the city in 518 BCE and used it primarily as a reception center and for ceremonious festivities.
+King Darius the Great ordered to build of the city in 518 BCE and used it primarily as a reception center and for ceremonious festivities.
 It is recorded as a UNESCO world heritage site.
 Hundreds of years after its fall, you can see the glory and greatness of the Persian Empire in its construction.

 Although the building was set on fire and destroyed by Alexander's wrath, some parts of it, still, bear witness to the grandeur of the complex.
 To make the most of your visit, book a tour.
 You won't have time to read an entire book while on-site, and the stories behind the reliefs are worth knowing.
 Having a guide will show you some quirks that you might otherwise miss out on.
 Plan your visit for the morning, as the sun is scorching as noon approaches.
 It is mandatory to bring something to cover your head to protect yourself from the heat.

-The most important religious Islamic building in the south of Iran and Fars province, which belongs to the 14th century.
-Shah-e-Cheragh Shrine is one of the most important pilgrimage centers in Iran – after the shrines of Imam Reza in Mashhad and Fatima in Qum.
-The interior decoration and architecture of this building, including mirror works, plasterwork, moqarnas, and the dome of the building are so beautiful and stunning which will leave you in amazement.
-The exterior is equally stunning – the tomb is famous for its onion-shaped dome also two minarets that made from thousands of pieces of crafted tiles.
-The beauty of the temple is the most evident in the evening when the lights of the temple attract the attention of passers-by.
+The most important religious Islamic building in the south of Iran and Fars province belongs to the 14th century.
+Shah e Cheragh Shrine is one of the most important pilgrimage centers in Iran – after the shrines of Imam Reza in Mashhad and Fatima in Qum.
+The interior decoration and architecture of this building, including mirror works, plasterwork, Moqarnas, and the dome of the building are so beautiful and stunning they will leave you in amazement.
+The exterior is equally stunning – the tomb is famous for its onion-shaped dome also two minarets made from thousands of pieces of crafted tiles.
+The beauty of the temple is most evident in the evening when the temple's lights attract the attention of passers-by.

 4- Wander around the streets of Shiraz